vedatechnologiesinc/vix/README.md

-  bundle, u             bundle an application so that it works outside of the Nix store copy, c               start an interactive environment for evaluating Nix expressions edit, ed              open the Nix expression of a Nix package in $EDITOR fmt                   reformat your code in the standard style path-info, info       query information about store paths why-depends, w        show why a package has another package in its closure print-dev-env, print  print shell code of derivation daemon, dm            daemon to perform store operations on behalf of non-root clients realisation, real     manipulate a Nix realisation upgrade-nix, upgrade  upgrade Nix to the latest stable version registry, y           manipulate the Nix registry store, o              manipulate the Nix store config, cfg           manage the Nix settings
+  bundle, u             bundle an application so that it works outside of the Nix store copy, c               start an interactive environment for evaluating Nix expressions edit, ed              open the Nix expression of a Nix package in $EDITOR path-info, info       query information about store paths why-depends, w        show why a package has another package in its closure print-dev-env, print  print shell code of derivation daemon, dm            daemon to perform store operations on behalf of non-root clients realisation, real     manipulate a Nix realisation registry, y           manipulate the Nix registry store, o              manipulate the Nix store config, cfg           manage the Nix settings